joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>HTTP/APIs</summary>
-<p>Here fellows will start making requests to the internet and web APIs.
+<p>We expect fellows to be abke to start making requests to the internet and web APIs.
 Fellows should have a basic understanding of how the internet works.
 The basic understanding concepts includes: </p>
 <ul>
 <li>Understand how the internet works</li>
 <li>Know the following HTTP verbs: POST, GET, PUT, DELETE</li>